betterify-in/andromeda-hugo/content/privacy.md

 <h4 class="alert-heading">Content and Code License:</h4>
   <p>This is a <a href="https://gohugo.io/" target="_blank" class="alert-link">Hugo</a> Website.
 Hugo is the worl’d fastest framework for building websites.
 The basic theme of this website is designed by <a href="https://themefisher.com/" target="_blank" class="alert-link">Themefisher</a> and Developed by <a href="https://gethugothemes.com/" target="_blank" class="alert-link">Gethugothemes</a> under MIT license.
 You are free to copy, download, or fork this Website under the same License.
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.</p>
   <hr>
-  <p class="mb-0">Our vision is to make <mark>financial literacy</mark> FREE.
+  <p class="mb-0">Our aim is to make <mark>financial literacy</mark> FREE.
 All the content of this website is shared with that spirit.
-So you are free to use the information and content of this website under the MIT License by giving all rights and credit to <a href="https://github.com/betterify-in/andromeda-hugo" target="_blank" class="alert-link">Betterify</a>.</p>
+So the content of this website is available under <a href="https://github.com/betterify-in/andromeda-hugo" target="_blank" class="alert-link">CC BY-NC-SA</a>.
+So you are free to use the information and content of this website under the above License by giving all rights and credit to <a href="https://github.com/betterify-in/andromeda-hugo" target="_blank" class="alert-link">Betterify</a>.</p>
 {{</ alert >}}

 #### Hyperlinking: